8 Practical Examples of Linux Xargs Command for Beginners

 - 7. How to make xargs accept input from a file

 - 8. How to make xargs seek user permission before executing a command

-The Linux xargs command may not be a hugely popular command line tool, but this doesn't take away the fact that it's extremely useful, especially when combined with other commands like find and grep.
-If you are new to xargs, and want to understand its usage, you'll be glad to know that's exactly what we'll be doing here.
+The Linux command xargs may not be a very popular command line tool, but that doesn't change the fact that it is extremely useful, especially in combination with other commands like find and grep.
+If you don't know xargs yet and want to understand its usage, you'll be happy to know that we're going to do just that here.

-Before we proceed, please keep in mind that all the examples presented in this tutorial have been tested on Ubuntu 14.04 LTS.
-Shell used is Bash, and version is 4.3.11.
+Before we proceed, please keep in mind that all the examples presented in this tutorial have been tested on Ubuntu 22.04 LTS.
+The shell used on my system is Bash.

 2. How to use xargs with another command?